sengelbert/rippled-data/README.md

 # rippled-data

+!!!!!! in dev, beware.
+README may not be fully accurate !!!!!!

 Simple python project for access data from rippled.
 Utilizes [docker-rippled from Wietse Wind](https://github.com/WietseWind/docker-rippled) for testing

 ## Local Docker